karthik/ddd/02-data_documenting.md

 Sharing data means others can verify your results, learn from your analysis, and perhaps extend findings to other areas, advancing the field.
 In order to share data, it needs to be documented.
 Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.

 There is a balance for providing the right amount of information and context with data.
-Very little information is unhelpful.
-For example, a lone `csv` file in a folder with no other information does not tell us what the data contains, why it was collected.
-Too much information can also be challenging.
-For example, a folder with dozens of data files and several papers written on the topic.
-There is likely some rich information here, but it is hard to know where to start, and time consuming.
+Very little, or too much information can be unhelpful.
+A lone `csv` file in a folder with no other information does not tell us what the data contains, why it was collected.
+Equally, a folder with dozens of data files and several papers written on the topic makes it is hard to know where to start, and is time consuming.
 In both of these cases, providing a short README file that described the variables in the dataset would improve the accessibility of the data.

 There are different ways to share data and its context, but there is not a standard way to discuss this problem.
 To help us frame our thinking around data documenting and reusability we can think of data reusability falling on a continuum, which we call the DARECO: **da**ta **re**usability **co**ntinuum, which has two axes.
 The first axis goes from Fragile to Robust, the second axis from Easy to Time Consuming (or labourious).